Contact us via Accurx to book an appointment

 The receptionist follows a protocol to help you to make the most appropriate appointment for your needs.
 They will, therefore, ask you if you would give them an idea about what you need to see the doctor for, although you are not obliged to divulge this, very often it will enable them to help you better.
 It can save you time ensuring that you are seeing the appropriate clinician for your problem.

-The practice has several types of appointment available:
+The practice has several types of appointments available:

 Nurse appointments